From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: Additional Refinement Results

 \section{Additional Refinement Results}

-We provide additional results in Figures~\ref{fig:app:refine rest LHNS} and~\ref{fig:app:refine rest LLaMEA}, comparing the AUC values of the algorithms obtained by EoH, LHNS, LLaMEA, ReEvo, and our refinement strategy, which explicitly queries LLMs to refine the five provided benchmark codes, respectively.
-In addition to the results introduced in Section~\ref{sec:refine experiments}, we report further experiments on LeadingOnes (F2), one variant for each (F10, F17), an Ising model (F19), and MIVS (F22), covering both theory-oriented and practical scenarios.
+We provide additional results in Figures~\ref{fig:app:refine rest LHNS} and~\ref{fig:app:refine rest LLaMEA}, comparing the AUC values of the algorithms obtained by LHNS, LLaMEA and our refinement strategy, which explicitly queries LLMs to refine the five provided benchmark codes, respectively.
+In addition to the results introduced in Section~\ref{sec:refine experiments}, we report further experiments on OneMax (F1), LeadingOnes (F2) and its variant (F17), an Ising model (F19), and MIVS (F22), covering both theory-oriented and practical scenarios.